 - 1. Secure output loads (remove power from valves, relays or other devices that might otherwise be actuated by the UV/IR system) before testing. - 2.
 Apply power to the UV/IR detection system. - 3.
 Ensure that the area being monitored is operating under normal conditions (equipment that would normally be on is on). - 4.
-Place the UV/IR controller toggle switch in the NOR-MAL position and monitor for one hour. - If the rockers have been set correctly, transient radiation in the area should not activate the system.
+Place the UV/IR controller keyswitch in the NOR-MAL position and monitor for one hour. - If the rockers have been set correctly, transient radiation in the area should not activate the system.
 The upper and lower LED displays should remain dark.
-If this is the case, lower (more sensitive) settings can be attempted. - If the system sensitivity is set too high, one of the eight DETECTOR LEDs will turn on and the appropriate FIRE ZONE LEDs will turn on if voting requirements are met.
+If this is the case, lower (more sensitive) settings can be attempted. - If the system sensitivity is set too high, one of the two DETECTOR LEDs will turn on, and depending on the Fire Zone switch settings, one of the FIRE ZONE LEDs may turn on.
 If this happens, set the rocker switches for more counts per gate, for more consecutive gates required for actuation, or for a shorter gate length and repeat the test.
 Altering detector placement may also decrease the susceptibility of the system to transient radiation.